qwerty12/X250-Hackintosh/README.md

 There are tools and guides out there for Windows allowing the creation of an Apple recovery USB, from which you can install macOS proper.
 I did not test this method.

-However, you should use a newer Clover version (not RehabMan's Clover), the config.plist from this repository, the recommended kexts and UEFI drivers.
+However, contrary to the guide, you should use a newer Clover version (not RehabMan's Clover), the config.plist from this repository, the recommended kexts and UEFI drivers.
 As RehabMan's guide explains, you'll need to install Clover again after managing to boot into an installed macOS copy on your disk drive using your Clover USB.
 The config.plist, kexts etc. needed will still be the same.

 #### Clover configuration

 Install Clover from [here](https://github.com/Dids/clover-builder/releases).
-I am running 4910 currently but strive to use the latest version.
+I am currently running 4928 but use the latest version where possible.
 RehabMan's guide linked above goes into more detail on installing Clover.
 I would recommend selecting the following options in the Clover installer:

 * Clover for UEFI booting only
 * Install Clover in the ESP
 * Themes (optional - if you can spare the space on the EFI partition):
-    * Black Green Moody (used by stock RehabMan configs)
+    * Black Green Moody (just in case: it's used by stock RehabMan configs)
     * Clovy (a vast improvement on the default embedded theme)
 * UEFI Drivers
-    * De-select AudioDxe-64 (unless you really want to hear the macOS chime)
+    * De-select AudioDxe-64 (unless you really want to hear the Mac chime)
     * De-select DataHubDxe-64 (it's not needed on the X250)
     * Select FSInject-64
     * De-select SMCHelper-64 (we're using VirtualSMC which comes with its own UEFI driver)